-Here are few announcements lets discuss them one by one.
+Here are a few announcements lets discuss them one by one.
 We will also discuss our opinion and effect on MSMEs –

-In our opinion this is a welcome step and will extend benefits to many growing industries.
+In our opinion, this is a welcome step and will extend benefits to many growing industries.

-- INR 50,000 crores equity infusion through Mother fund-Daughter fund for MSMES that are viable but need handholding.
-A fund of funds with corpus of Rs 10,000 crore will be set up to help these units expand capacity and help them list on Markets if they choose.
-This step to help MSMEs through equity Investment can benefit MSME but still the criteria for selecting such units is still to be announced.
+- INR 50,000 crores equity infusion through Mother fund-Daughter fund for MSMEs that are viable but need handholding.
+A fund of funds with a corpus of Rs 10,000 crore will be set up to help these units expand capacity and help them list on Markets if they choose.
+This step to help MSMEs through equity Investment can benefit MSME but still, the criteria for selecting such units are still to be announced.
 Again this is a long term allocation and not immediate relief.

 - To eliminate cash crunch the Government has announced that any trade payment which is due to MSME from Government and PSU end will be released immediately or maximum within 45 days.
-Instruction has been issued to clear all the receivables in next 45 days.
+Instruction has been issued to clear all the receivables in the next 45 days.